SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ImportRunHistory2ArtdaqDB.md

 ---
 layout: page
-title: If you need to import run history records from /daq/run_records/ into ArdaqDB, you may follow the procedure, as described below.
+title: If you need to import run history records from /daq/run_records/ into ArtdaqDB, you may follow the procedure, as described below.
 hero_height: is-small
 ---

-_Note: ```importRunHistory2ArtdaqDB.sh``` imports run history records that exist in /daq/run_records/ but have not yet been imported into ArdaqDB.
+_Note: ```importRunHistory2ArtdaqDB.sh``` imports run history records that exist in /daq/run_records/ but have not yet been imported into ArtdaqDB.
 The current (last) run is excluded from import.
 It is safe to run ```importRunHistory2ArtdaqDB.sh``` repeatedly._

 * Check out the latest sbndaq project code into your [MRB](https://sbnsoftware.github.io/sbn_online_wiki/Installation) area, run a build, followed by the ```mrb -i; mrbslp``` command that installs configuration migration tools into the ```$SBNDAQ_DIR/configDB_tools``` directory.